zabarnes/zabarnes.github.io/README.md

 # Personal site landing for zabarnes.com

-Hello, this is just a simple website that allows for email contact, linkedIn perusal, and resume download.
+Hello, this is just a simple website that facilitates for email contact, github perusal, and resume download.